-Isabel Pedersen is a Canada Research Chair in Digital Life, Media, and Culture and is the founder and director of the Decimal Lab at the University of Ontario where she also holds a position as an Associate Professor of Communication Studies.
-She is a member of the Digital Data Resistance Working Group.
-In fall 2014, she was inducted into the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
+Isabel Pedersen is Professor of Communication Studies, and Founder and Director of the Decimal Lab at Ontario Tech University.
+She studies the cultural, ethical, and political challenges posed by technological change through design, adoption and adaptation, concentrating on emergent digital devices.
 She is the author of Ready to Wear: A Rhetoric of Wearable Computers and Reality-Shifting Media, which explores how carryable, wearable, and implantable technologies impact the ways that people interact with one another and participate in culture.
-Her Decimal Lab is funded by a Canadian Foundation for Innovation Grant and she also holds a Social Science and Humanities Research Council (SSHRC) Insight Grant for her research in reality-shifting media.
-Currently, she is researching critical dystopian film, transhumanist pondering, and brain interfaces that promise us futures that seem dramatically divergent from our current lives.
+Her Decimal Lab is funded by a Canadian Foundation for Innovation Grant and she has held several Social Science and Humanities Research Council (SSHRC) grants for her research in embodied media and social robots.

 Research Assistant – Archivist

 Sharon is currently finishing up the Library and Information Technician Program at Algonquin College, with future plans to deepen her knowledge and skills through the pursuit of an MLIS (Masters of Library & Information Science) degree.
 She has a professional background in social service work and an academic background in Gender Studies through Trent University.
 Her current career interests are broad and always evolving: reference services, metadata and indexing, community building, digital literacy, and emerging technologies.

 She is grateful for the exciting opportunity to contribute to the Fabric of Digital Life archive.
 Her work has included researching and cataloguing new artifacts, as well as refining and editing keywords.